Fire Emergency Preparedness: Make a Plan

 If you live in an area where wildfires are prevalent, you should always have an emergency evacuation plan that includes the following:

-• Plan two routes out of your neighborhood.
-This way if one area is affected by the wildfire, you have another way out.
+- Plan two routes out of your neighborhood.
+This way, if one area is affected by the wildfire, you have an alternative route.

-• Make sure everyone in your home knows where to go and how to get there if an evacuation is ordered.
+- Ensure that everyone in your home knows where to go and how to get there in the event of an evacuation order.

 What to Do During a Wildfire

-When there is a wildfire in your area you may not need to immediately evacuate.
-However, you do want to stay updated by watching and/or listening to your local media and news sources.
+When there is a wildfire in your area, you may not need to immediately evacuate.
+However, you should stay updated by watching and/or listening to your local media and news sources.
 You also want to get your family and home ready for a possible evacuation.

 What to Do After a Wildfire Has Been Contained

-Once a wildfire has been contained, you will want to continue to listen to updates from local media stations.
+Once a wildfire has been contained, continue to listen to updates from local media stations.
 Only return home when authorities say it is safe to do so!

 FROM MATT:

-I’m going to add one thing post home fire.
+I’m going to add one thing after the home fire.
 It doesn’t matter if you were home or not.
-Start contacting people you know like family and close friends and let them know you’re ok.
-That way first responders aren’t looking for you.
+Start contacting people you know, such as family and close friends, and let them know you’re okay.
+That way, first responders aren’t looking for you.

-If you lose your phone have a neighbor call for you or something just anything.
-No point in firefighters going into a shaky structure looking for bodies on a second pass if it ain’t needed or the cops trying to locate you tying up resources.
+If you lose your phone, have a neighbor call for you or something, just anything.
+There’s no point in firefighters going into a shaky structure looking for bodies on a second pass if it’s not needed, or the cops trying to locate you, tying up resources.

 Final Word

 Both house fires and wildfires can be deadly.
 Fires can start and spread in a matter of minutes.
-Whether you are in an area where wildfires happen or not, it is important to be prepared for a house fire.
-Make sure you and your family are prepared with an evacuation plan so you can exit your home safely.
+Whether you live in an area prone to wildfires or not, it is essential to be prepared for a house fire.
+Ensure that you and your family are prepared with an evacuation plan, allowing you to exit your home safely.

-For fire emergency preparedness you need to have a plan.
+For fire emergency preparedness, it is essential to have a plan.
 Do you have your fire emergency preparedness plan in place?
-If not, this post should get your off to a great start.
+If not, this post should get you off to a great start.
 Share what your plan is in the comments below so others can get ideas.
 May God bless this world, Linda

 Copyright Images: House roof on fire Depositphotos_33888167_S, Flames on burning house Depositphotos_383481650_S, Forest Fire Depositphotos_18327853_S